CAgent47/TaskManager/README.md

 A simple but powerful task manager built with Python and tkinter.
 It works offline, saves tasks in a .txt file, and keeps your shit organized — because who has time to remember everything?

+# Upgrade System Is Comming Soon....

 ## 🔧 What it does